Peruzal/xamarin-forms-guide/docs/xaml/xaml-markup-extensions.md

 ## StaticResource Markup Extension

-The `x:StaticResource` is XAML markup extension is used to retrieve objects defined in the `ResourceDictionary`.
+The `StaticResource` is XAML markup extension is used to retrieve objects defined in the `ResourceDictionary`.

 We can use the `ResourceDictionary` to keep arbitrary objects referenced by a key.
 In the following example, we define a color resource and double resource.
 We use the keys when defining the resources.
-We can then later on use the `x:StaticResource` to retrieve the object by the key.
+We can then later on use the `StaticResource` to retrieve the object by the key.

 ```xaml
     <ContentPage.Resources>